stuartellis/multiform/README.md

 ## More About Containers

-### Development Containers

-The *.devcontainer/* directory provides Development Container configuration files that are compatible with the [Development Container specification](https://containers.dev/).
-They provides a Linux development environment with all of the dependencies that the project requires.

 ### Automation and CI/CD

-The Dockerfile for *stacktools* containers includes Make and [jq](https://stedolan.github.io/jq/), as well as Terraform.
-This means that you can use it to provide a complete environment to deploy your project with Continuous Integration.
+The Dockerfile for *stacktools-runner* containers includes Make and [jq](https://stedolan.github.io/jq/), as well as Terraform.
+This means that you can use a *stacktools-runner* container to provide a complete environment to deploy your project with Continuous Integration.

-If you run all of the deployment process for your project in a *stacktools* container, consider using *SF_RUN_CONTAINER=false* to prevent the tooling from creating a new temporary container for each command.
+If you run all of the deployment process for your project in a *stacktools-runner* container, consider using *ST_RUN_CONTAINER=false* to prevent the tooling from creating a new temporary container for each command.

 ### Cross-Architecture Support

-By default, *stacktools-build* builds the *stacktools* container image for the same CPU architecture as the machine that the command is run on.
-To build for another CPU architecture, override STACKTOOLS_TARGET_CPU_ARCH.
+By default, *stackrunner-build* builds the *stacktools-runner* container image for the same CPU architecture as the machine that the command is run on.
+To build for another CPU architecture, override *STACKRUNNER_TARGET_CPU_ARCH*.
 For example, specify *arm64* for ARM:

-    make stacktools-build STACKTOOLS_TARGET_CPU_ARCH=arm64
+    make stackrunner-build STACKRUNNER_TARGET_CPU_ARCH=arm64

+### Runner Containers

+These images are built to provide an environment for running Terraform and the other requirements for *stacktools*.

+The defaults for the *stacktools-runner* container image use Alpine Linux to produce small images.

+### Development Containers

+The *.devcontainer/* directory provides Development Container configuration files that are compatible with the [Development Container specification](https://containers.dev/).
+This provides a Linux development environment with all of the dependencies that the project requires.

+The Development Containers configuration provides a Debian container for compatibility with Python code.

 ---